 Nothing has been left to chance with TAKEX’s new TXF-125DM, with features including a Drip-Proof housing designed to channel precipitation away from the optical face of the beam, Anti-bird Spikes to prevent our feathered friends from alighting on the units, and ±90° horizontal ±20° vertical adjustable heads to cater for the most dynamic of terrains, the TXF-125DM has it covered.

-The company has successfully worked with solar power farms in Greece and has carried out projects for the military and at government buildings in other countries.
+The company has successfully worked with solar power farms in Poland and has carried out projects for the military and at government buildings in other countries.